Ramaswamy Venkataraman: Vice President of India (1984–1987)

+Vice Presidential election

-Prime Minister Indira Gandhi chose Venkataraman to be the Congress Party’s candidate for the vice presidential election to elect a successor to M. Hidayatullah.
+Prime Minister Indira Gandhi chose Venkataraman to be the Congress Party's candidate for the vice presidential election to elect a successor to M. Hidayatullah.
 Bapu Chandrasen Kamble of the Republican Party of India was his sole opponent.
 In the election held on 22 August 1984, Venkataraman won 508 of 715 valid votes cast to win outright.
-Venkataraman was sworn in as Vice-President on 31 August 1984.
+Venkataraman was sworn in as vice-president on 31 August 1984.

-Following Indira Gandhi’s assassination, Vice President Venkataraman went along with President Zail Singh’s decision to appoint Rajiv Gandhi as prime minister.
-It was Venkataraman who announced Indira Gandhi’s death on Doordarshan and the swearing-in of a new government under Rajiv Gandhi.
+Following Indira Gandhi's assassination, Vice President Venkataraman went along with President Zail Singh's decision to appoint Rajiv Gandhi as prime minister.
+It was Venkataraman who announced Indira Gandhi's death on Doordarshan and the swearing-in of a new government under Rajiv Gandhi.

 As relations between Rajiv Gandhi and President Zail Singh worsened, the Prime Minister stopped calling on the President.
 The government also began to depute Venkataraman in place of Singh on diplomatic visits.
 Gandhi however told Parliament that he had been meeting the president regularly and had kept him informed on all matters of policy.
-A letter contradicting the Prime Minister’s statement, allegedly written by President Singh, was leaked to the media which led to a political furore.
-Venkataraman saved Rajiv Gandhi’s government much embarrassment when he declined to allow a discussion in the house on this letter and on the president's right to be kept informed under Article 78 of the Constitution.
+A letter contradicting the Prime Minister's statement, allegedly written by President Singh, was leaked to the media which led to a political furore.
+Venkataraman saved Rajiv Gandhi's government much embarrassment when he declined to allow a discussion in the house on this letter and on the president's right to be kept informed under Article 78 of the Constitution.
 Despite angry protests and walkouts by opposition parties, Venkataraman refused to budge stating that confidentiality of communications between the president and the prime minister was required to be maintained in the interest of the nation.

-As President Singh’s term neared its end it was widely speculated that he intended to dismiss Gandhi as prime minister and appoint a caretaker government.
+As President Singh's term neared its end it was widely speculated that he intended to dismiss Gandhi as prime minister and appoint a caretaker government.
 Singh asked Venkataraman whether he would be interested in becoming the prime minister in such an eventuality but Venkataraman declined the offer.

-In the run up to the presidential election of 1987, the Congress party’s initial choices for president were B. Shankaranand, Pupul Jayakar and P.V.
+In the run up to the presidential election of 1987, the Congress party's initial choices for president were B. Shankaranand, Pupul Jayakar and P.V.
 Narasimha Rao.
-However, Venkataraman let it be known that he would resign if he were not nominated as the party’s candidate for the presidency.
-On 14 June 1987 the Congress Parliamentary Board endorsed Venkataraman as the party’s nominee for the presidential election.
+However, Venkataraman let it be known that he would resign if he were not nominated as the party's candidate for the presidency.
+On 14 June 1987 the Congress Parliamentary Board endorsed Venkataraman as the party's nominee for the presidential election.
 The Left parties fielded Justice V. R. Krishna Iyer as their candidate and despite speculation that he might contest as an independent candidate, President Singh chose to retire.

-President of India (1987–1992)
+Presidential election

 Chandra Shekhar being sworn in as Prime Minister of India.
 Shekhar was the first prime minister to be administered the oath of office in the forecourt of the Rashtrapati Bhavan.

 President Venkataraman addressing Parliament on the fortieth anniversary of India's independence.